 There are so many varieties of mole available today – and historically, mole is very labor intensive and requires a huge list of ingredients.
 In my husband’s family, there is no official recipe for mole because each woman has her own way of making her own.

 For many years, my father in law always relied on his sister for (what he called) “the best” mole – made with 50+ ingredients and simmered for hours upon hours on the stovetop.

-Mole can include everything from lard to sugar, cinnamon, cloves, plantains, peanuts, chiles, tomatoes, cocoa, bittersweet chocolate, and even chipotles.
-Each Mexican woman has her own mole recipe, usually passed down from her family, and it’s usually always made in large batches since it is so time consuming.
+Mole can include everything from lard to sugar, cinnamon, cloves, plantains, peanuts, chiles, tomatoes, & cocoa.
+It can even include bittersweet chocolate, and even chipotles.
+Each Mexican woman has her own mole recipe, usually passed down from her family.
+It’s usually always made in large batches since it is so time consuming.

 My mother in law often talks about walking back home from the molinos with buckets of mole for a fiesta.
 It is by far one of the most delicious meals, and one that I don’t make as often as I would like.

-We have made several varieties of mole over the last few months – but found a new recipe from Maria at An Eclectic Mind and figured we would try it since we had everything here at home.
+We have made several varieties of mole over the last few months.
+I found a new recipe from Maria at An Eclectic Mind and figured we would try it since we had everything here at home.